ALXS-GitHub/RL-Designer/docs/Designer-Guide.md

 Before you start creating your decal, you need to prepare the model in Blender.
 This will allow you to see how your decal will look like on the car and also to create more complex decals with 3D models.

 Let's start by either downloading a model or extracting it from the game files (the links are available in the ["Before You Start"](#before-you-start) section).
+Note : If you extracted the model from the game files, you will most likely already have two materials for the car, one for the body and the other one for the chassis.
+You can find in the ["Tips"](#tips) section how to split the model into two parts as it will be easier to create the decal for each part separately.

 Now open Blender and remove the default cube by selecting it and pressing `X` to delete it.
 Then import the model you downloaded or extracted by going to `File` > `Import` > `Wavefront (.obj)` and selecting the model file.